 Photographer John Feely embarked on a trip to discover the otherworldly landscapes of Western Mongolia and came back with fascinating works.
 The emerging Australian photographer was based in Ulaanbaatar, Mongolia for the duration of his project and his allegorical approach to photography has helped him to quickly create a name for himself as a respected photographer and one to watch in the future.

-Appropriately titled The Outsider, Feely took the series of photographs in an effort to understand the alienating and seemingly impenetrable culture of Mongolia.
-According to Feely, the photographs served as a representation of the relationships that he formed during his stay in the far-flung land.
+Appropriately titled The Outsider, Feely took the series of photographs to understand Mongolia’s alienating and seemingly impenetrable culture.
+According to Feely, the pictures served as a representation of the relationships he formed during his stay in the far-flung land.

 Feely spent three months compiling the project and most of the pictures were taken in the Bayan and Ugli region of the Altai Mountains.
 Outsider comprises several landscape pictures as well as portraits of the indigenous people carrying on with their rural lives.

 Feely’s breathtaking collection of photographs from the Outsider has helped draw plenty of attention from international audiences.
 As a result, the Outsider has been exhibited in several galleries worldwide.
 He has also won prestigious awards due to the series, including the title of Australia’s Top Emerging Photographer for 2016.